-Object Encoding REQUIRED MAC/Signature Key Information Structure Unique Identifier Text string, see 3.1 Yes.
+Object Encoding REQUIRED

+MAC/Signature Key Information Structure

+Unique Identifier Text string, see Error!
+Reference source not found, Yes.
 It SHALL be either the Unique Identifier of the Symmetric Key used to MAC, or of the Private Key (or its corresponding Public Key) used to sign.

-Cryptographic Parameters Structure, see 3.6 No
+Cryptographic Structure, see 3.6, No